zopefoundation/zope.app.testing/testbrowser/README.txt

 -------

 As you can see, the `contents` of the browser does not return any HTTP headers.
-The headers are accessible via a separate attribute:
+The headers are accessible via a separate attribute, which is an ``httplib.HTTPMessage`` instance:

     >>> browser.open('http://localhost/@@/testbrowser/simple.html')

-The page's headers are also available as an httplib.HTTPMessage instance:

     >>> browser.headers
     <httplib.HTTPMessage instance...>